 After the wedding ceremony, Guatemalan couples and their guests will head to the groom’s house, where a large white ceramic bell will await them.
 The bell is filled with rice, flour and grains, representing abundance.
 The mother of the groom will then smash the bell, which brings the newlyweds good luck and prosperity.

 Dutch wedding tradition: When you wish upon a tree

 Instead of a guest book, Dutch couples prefer a wishing tree.
 Guests will write notes and well wishes for the couple on tiny pieces of paper, and hang those off the small tree placed at the reception.

 A wedding tradition from China involves the groom pulling a Cupid and shooting his bride with a bow and arrow!
 Before you freak out, know that the arrow is head-less and no one gets hurt during this activity.
 Once he’s hit the target, the groom will collect the arrows and break them during the wedding ceremony, ensuring their love will be everlasting.

 Another German wedding tradition is Polterabend.
 Guests throw porcelain dishes on the ground to ward off evil spirits.
 It is then the couple’s job to sweep up all of the broken dishes, learning that when they work together, they can face any challenge they meet.

 Did any of these wedding traditions surprise you?
 We love learning about customs and traditions from all over the world.
 So much so that we’re diving in to learn more.
-Stay tuned for part two with even more wedding traditions from all around the world!
+Check out part two with even more wedding traditions from all around the world!

 written by Riana Ang-Canning